hmslima/sambahsacompletegrammar/sambahsa.md

 chapter, but as I need right now that you have a notion about this subject, I'll show you a quick explanation.

-A verb with nasal infix is that one which have an *un*stressed “e” between the consonants “m” or “n”.
+A verb with nasal infix has an *un*stressed “e” together the consonants “m” or “n”.
 In all verbal tenses, with the exception of a form of imperative that uses the own stem form of the verb, this kind of verb will suffer an alteration, which basically is a lost of the unstressed “e” and, maybe, some other